avecenob/tara-backend/README.md

 # TARA Backend API
-This is the API of Bangkit 2023 H2 capstone project: TARA Project backend service.
+This is the main backend service of Bangkit 2023 H2 capstone project: TARA.

 To clone this repo:
 ```